FREE BUDGET WORKSHEET!

 Besides the wood, the other tools we needed were a nail gun with 1 1/4 inch brad nails, and a saw to cut the boards to length.

-To start the application, we used a full length strip at the top of the wall just below the crown molding.
+To start the application, we used a full-length strip at the top of the wall just below the crown molding.
 We used nickels for spacers between each row of boards.
-When we got the to end of the first row, we needed to make our first cut.
-As we continued down the wall, we made sure to use cut boards in a staggered pattern so that the seems on each row did not match the seems above or below it.
+When we got to the end of the first row, we needed to make our first cut.
+As we continued down the wall, we made sure to use cut boards in a staggered pattern so that the seams on each row did not match the seams above or below it.

 One more thing you need to think about when doing this kind of project is that your outlet plates will not fit with the extra thickness of the wood.

 You will need to get outlet spacers.
 I found these at Home Depot for about $3.
-They were hard to find in the store so take the picture with you!
+They were hard to find in the store, so take a picture with you!
 You can also order them here.

 Here are the products I used to create the finish.